cesmix-mit/AtomisticComposableWorkflows/README.md

 ### Chose a DFT dataset

 Choose a DFT dataset.
-Currently, this code accepts two `xyz` format files, one for training and one for testing.
-Examples can be obtained from the following urls.
+Currently, this code accepts either two `xyz` files, one for training and one for testing, or a single `xyz` file, which is automatically split into training and testing.
+Example datasets can be downloaded from the following urls.

 - a-HfO2 dataset: "Machine-learned interatomic potentials by active learning: amorphous and liquid hafnium dioxide".
 Ganesh Sivaraman,